-The basic understanding of the LSJRP for the basis of evaluation is in accordance with the Recommended Plan (i.e., Alternative 7A) within the USACE Report.
+For the purposes of estimating incremental O&M costs associated with the LSJRP, the Recommended Plan (i.e., Alternative 7A) within the USACE Report was used as a basis for evaluation.
 The LSJRP consists of 20.4 miles of existing levees to be rehabilitated and 2.0 miles of new levees.
-A map of the LSJRP and proposed remediation measures is shown below in Figure 1, and the levee reach names used in this evaluation are shown below in Figure 2.
+A map of the proposed remediation measures and levee reach names used in this evaluation are shown below in Figure 1.

-Figure 1 - Proposed Remediation Measures (Source: U.S. Army Corps of Engineers)
+Figure 1 - Proposed Remediation Measures